araujoarthur/pdf_watermark_eraser/README.md

 - `single`, `multi`

+This option declares the nature of the `rootInputPath`.

 When set to `single`, the script will assume the `rootInputPath` refers to a **file** and will ignore the value of `folderMode`.

-If set to `multi`, the script will assume the `rootInputPath` is a folder and delegate the decision about it's contents to `folderMode` value.
+When set to `multi`, the script will assume the `rootInputPath` is a folder and delegate the decision about it's contents to `folderMode` value.

 if no `rootMode` is provided, the value is defaulted to `single`.